shop-gang/tangerine/docs/ISSUES.md

 - [x] After submitting a prompt, call the backend endpoint.
 - [x] Display the returned draft in a preview area (could be a new component).

-### 4. Add PDF export functionality (can be stubbed initially)
+### 4. Add PDF export functionality (can be stubbed initially) ✅

-- [ ] Add a button in the frontend to "Export as PDF".
+- [x] Add a button in the frontend to "Export as PDF".
-- [ ] For now, clicking it can trigger a download of a static or mock PDF (or just a placeholder message).
+- [x] Implement basic PDF generation with title, content, and image placeholders.

 ### 5. Set up the basic AI Orchestrator and stub Content/Image/Assembly agents